abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 I wrapped the code I've explained above inside `DeviceListener` class.
 It provides an easy way to attach your own listener and perform a task when a drive is attached/removed.

-Right now it assumes the script will be run as the main script, that's why `DeviceListener.start()` is blocking.
-You can run it inside a thread and include it in your own scripts.
+It assumes the script will be run as the main script, that's why `DeviceListener.start()` is blocking.
+You can run it inside a thread if you want it to be non-blocking.

-You can change the highlighted line to trigger the callback only when a drive inserted or removed.
+You can also change the highlighted line to trigger the callback only when a drive either inserted or removed.

 ```python;lines=77
 import json